squidfunk/mkdocs-material/docs/extensions/codehilite.md

 ### Adding line numbers

-Line numbers can be added by enabling the `linenums` flag in your `mkdocs.yml`:
+Line numbers can be added to a code block by enabling the `linenums` flag in `mkdocs.yml` or adding `linenums=1` right after the language identifier:

 ``` yaml
 markdown_extensions: